 We know a little bit about why your morning cup of coffee wakes you up.
 Now let's explore why you say to yourself, "coffee makes me sleepy."
 Breaking down the science behind why coffee doesn't wake you up is easier than you might think.

-So pour yourself a fresh cup, stay awake, and we'll get to the bottom of it!
+So get a gooseneck kettle and pour yourself a fresh cup, stay awake, and we'll get to the bottom of it!

 There are many reasons why cup after cup, you keep wondering why you’re still sleepy.
 Here are some reasons why this could be happening: